olliecurtis/style-dictionary-poc/README.md

 │      ├── StyleDictionarySize.swift
 ```

-If you open `config.json` you will see there are 5 platforms defined: scss, android, compose, ios, and ios-swift.
+If you open `config.json` you will see there are 6 platforms defined: scss, js (es6), android, compose, ios, and ios-swift.
 Each platform has a transformGroup, buildPath, and files.
 The buildPath and files of the platform should match up to the files what were built.
 The files built should look like these:

 **Android**
 ```xml